 Interest expense represents non-operating interest expense for our senior secured credit facilities.
-The increase in interest expense for the three months ended March 31, 2015, compared with the same periods in 2014 is primarily due to changes in the level of outstanding indebtedness relating to our senior secured credit facilities.
+Period over period variances correspond to changes in the level of outstanding indebtedness relating to these facilities.

 Provision for Income Taxes

 We estimate our full-year effective income tax rate at the end of each reporting period.
 This estimate is used in providing for income taxes on a year-to-date basis and may change in subsequent interim periods.
 The tax rate in any quarter can be affected positively and negatively by adjustments that are required to be reported in the quarter in which resolution of the item occurs.
 The effective income tax rates reflect the impact of state taxes, settlement contingencies, and expenses that are not deductible for tax purposes.